sparsh-ai/recohut/00-curriculum/01-basic.md

 1. What is Data Engineering?
 2. Role of Data Engineering in Organizations
 3. Skills required to become a Data Engineer
+4. What is data lake and data warehouse?
+5. What is medallion architecture?
+6. What is EL, ETL and ELT?
+7. What are the benefits of cloud computing?

 ## Cloud Computing and Data Engineering tools in AWS

 ### Tools and Concepts

-1. Benefits of cloud computing
-2. Types of cloud computing
-3. AWS S3
+1. AWS S3
-4. RDS
+2. RDS
-5. Redshift
+3. Redshift
-6. AWS Glue
+4. AWS Glue
-7. Athena
+5. Athena
+6. AWS Lambda
+7. EMR and EMR Serverless
+8. Keyspace
+9. Cloudformation
+10. IAM
-8. DBeaver
+11. DBeaver

 ### Labs

-1. Create AWS Cloud Account
+1. [ ] (Optional) Create AWS Account
-2. Working with AWS IAM Service
+2. [ ] Create IAM user and generate credentials
-3. Create AWS IAM Credentials
+3. [ ] Install AWS CLI
-4. Setup AWS CLI in VSCode
+4. [ ] Setup AWS credentials
+5. [ ] Walkthrough AWS Services
-1. Copy and Sync data to/from S3
+6. [ ] Copy and Sync data to/from S3
-2. Create Postgres/MySQL DBMS in RDS
+7. [ ] Create database in RDS DBMS and generate credentials
-3. Create Redshift Warehouse
-6. Install DBeaver in your PC
+8. [ ] Install DBeaver in your PC
-4. Connect to Postgres Database
-5. Connect to Redshift Warehouse
-6. Create AWS Glue Crawlers and Databases
-7. Run SQL Queries in Athena
+9. [ ] Connect to RDS DBMS from DBeaver

-## Advanced Python Programming
+## Python Programming

 ### Tools and Concepts

+1. Lists and dictionaries
+2. For loops and while loops
-1. Python Functions and Classes
+3. Functions and Inline functions
-2. Pandas Series and Dataframes
+4. Pandas Dataframes
+5. `requests` library
+6. `psycopg2` and `sqlalchemy` library

 ### Labs

 1. Building Functions and Classes in Python
-1. Read/Write and Manipulate Data using Pandas
+2. Read/Write and Manipulate Data using Pandas
-2. Data Format Conversion - CSV to Parquet, JSON to CSV/Parquet
+3. Data Format Conversion - CSV to Parquet, JSON to CSV/Parquet
-3. Pulling Data from APIs using requests library
+4. Pulling Data from APIs using requests library
-4. Connect to Postgres and Redshift from Python
+5. Connect to Postgres and Redshift from Python
-5. Load and Read the data from Postgres and Redshift using Python
+6. Load and Read the data from Postgres and Redshift using Python

 ## SQL Programming